Dog Bite Attorneys in Minnesota Win 6-Figure Settlements

 You can ask our dog bite attorneys about your legal rights after a dog attack and who you can sue for compensation.
 Our Minnesota law firm is listed in The Best Law Firms in America.

-Our law firm is dog friendly and our attorneys are dog lovers, but we all believe owners need to be held accountable for the behavior of their pets.
+Our law firm is dog-friendly and our attorneys are dog lovers, but we all believe owners need to be held accountable for the behavior of their pets.

 More Information

-Our law firm helps dog bit victims throughout Minnesota: Twin Cities, Minneapolis, Rochester, St. Paul, Duluth, St. Cloud, Albert Lea, Anoka, Apple Valley, Alexandria, Austin, Baudette, Bemidji, Blaine, Brainerd, Bloomington, Coon Rapids, Detroit Lakes, Eagan, East Grand Forks, Eden Prairie, Elk River, Fergus Falls, Forest Lake, Golden Valley, Lanesboro, Lino Lakes, Little Canada, Mahnomen, Mankato, Maple Grove, Mounds View, New Ulm, Northfield, Roseau, Roseville, Shakopee, Shoreview, Stillwater, Thief River Falls, Wayzata, White Bear Lake, Woodbury.
+Our law firm helps dog bite victims throughout Minnesota: Twin Cities, Minneapolis, Rochester, St. Paul, Duluth, St. Cloud, Albert Lea, Anoka, Apple Valley, Alexandria, Austin, Baudette, Bemidji, Blaine, Brainerd, Bloomington, Coon Rapids, Detroit Lakes, Eagan, East Grand Forks, Eden Prairie, Elk River, Fergus Falls, Forest Lake, Golden Valley, Lanesboro, Lino Lakes, Little Canada, Mahnomen, Mankato, Maple Grove, Mounds View, New Ulm, Northfield, Roseau, Roseville, Shakopee, Shoreview, Stillwater, Thief River Falls, Wayzata, White Bear Lake, Woodbury.